 The Art of Teaching

-50% of teaching methodology dedicated to actual teaching practice with real live yoga guinea pigs
+A great deal of the teaching methodology is dedicated to actual teaching practice

-- How to teach honestly using your own practice as your inspiration and guide for teaching
+- How to teach honestly using your own practice as your inspiration and your guide for teaching

 - How to use themes, language, voice, creativity and timing

-(The specific mix of complementary subjects are taught depend upon the combination of teachers, for example: chanting/mudra/and hindu mythology is a speciality taught by Sabrina Rosenberg)
+(The specific mix of complementary subjects are taught depend upon the combination of teachers, for example: chanting will be part of the programme should Nora Belton be teaching)